Equipment talks. Flynn listens.

 Today · the neuron

-The Flynn detector is the foundational unit.
-One signal in, one score out.
-Deployable today as embedded firmware.
-Validated across five domains.
+The Flynn detector is the foundational unit: one signal in, one score out.
+It ships today as embedded firmware, validated across five domains.

-A coordination layer that composes multiple Flynn detectors on the same asset.
-Three to ten detectors covering different sensors on one piece of equipment, with a fabric node maintaining operational-regime memory.
-Pilot deployments are engaging in 2026.
+A coordination layer that composes multiple Flynn detectors on one asset — three to ten, covering different sensors, with a fabric node that remembers operational regimes.
+Pilot deployments begin in 2026.

 Beyond · the nervous system